FreddyZeng/bluekai-ios-sdk/README.md

 with response from the BluaKai server.
 You should turn this feature off in your production code.

 #### 2. Using NSURLConnection (no UIWebView) - ALTERNATIVE BUT NOT RECOMMENDED
 If the host application does not want to initialize a UIWebView, you can use this new initializer to establish a direct connection to Bluekai.
+Please contact your account manager if you would like to use this method.
 Similar to the first approach, you can initialize the direct connection as such:

 ```objective-c
 blueKaiSDK = [[BlueKai alloc] initDirectAutoIdfaEnabledWithSiteId:@"2" withAppVersion:@"1.0" withDevMode:YES];